RyanBarclay/HomebrewAnacondaMesh/README.md

   1. Make a copy of this repository on your local system.
   2. Gave permission to execute the shell file that makes this all work.
   3. Made Terminal run the shell file every time Terminal is opened.
-  4. To test just type
+  4. To test just type into Terminal
   ```
   brew doctor
   ```